Give homemade black bean soup an extra kick with a dollop of sour cream laced with cilantro, lime and jalapeño sauce.

 This soup is low in Saturated Fat and Cholesterol and is a good source of Fiber, Protein, Thiamin, Magnesium, Potassium, Copper, Manganese and Folate.

 Make it Vegetarian: Skip the turkey bacon and sauté the onions and garlic in a little bit of olive oil.

-In same pot, combine bacon, onion and garlic.
+In the same pot, combine bacon, onion, and garlic.
 Cook over medium heat, stirring occasionally, until onions are soft, about 10 minutes.
 Stir in cumin and cook an additional minute.